• Home

 INITIAL CONSULTATION

-• Nutrition assessment includes:
+• Nutrition assessment may include:

 FOLLOW UP

-• 90 minute follow up.
+• 60 minute follow up

 • Further medical nutrition therapy or food relationship counseling and meal planning supports/adjustments where needed.